Plan your Amazon holidays promos to get more sales! Let’s see how you can make the most out of the 2025 holiday calendar.

-As the calendar pages turn, each date brings a new opportunity for Amazon sellers to sparkle in the marketplace.
 From the heartwarming exchanges of Valentine’s Day to the year-end cheer of the December holidays, this period is more than just a series of dates.
+Timing your strategy is a critical aspect that will help you get in front of your customers and ultimately reach your profit goals.

 Understanding the Landscape of Holiday Ecommerce Sales

-As shoppers increasingly turn to digital storefronts for their festive purchases, more and more sellers have taken advantage of holiday ecommerce sales to attract customers
+As shoppers increasingly turn to digital storefronts for their festive purchases, more and more sellers have taken advantage of holiday ecommerce sales to attract customers.

-One notable trend is the extension of sale periods.
-Gone are the days when best holiday sales were confined to a single day like Black Friday.
-Now, these events stretch over weeks, offering ample opportunities for sellers to attract and engage with customers.
+Gone are the days when best holiday sales were confined to a single day.
+Now, these events stretch over weeks, offering ample opportunities to attract and engage with customers.
+This extended sales period not only alleviates the rush but also allows for strategic marketing and inventory planning.

 Data cited by Namogoo says seven out of 10 millennials actively seek out discounts before deciding to buy a product.
 In addition to that, nearly half of consumers tend to avoid brands that do not provide promotional deals or implement discount holidays.